171cas/171cas/README.md

 ## **Personal:**
-- :family: Married man about to become a father for the first time
+- :family: Married man and father of one
 - :soccer: Passionate about physical activities
 - :white_square_button: Do you want to play [Chess](https://lichess.org/@/casp17)?
 - :radio: Listen to my recorded [radio show](https://soundcloud.com/venezuelanrock/zapato3)